Collaboration underpins delivery of digital exhibits for major UK science centre

 Project What If is the next step in the evolution of We The Curious.
 Three years in the making, it is the first major science centre exhibition in the UK all about the curiosity of a single city.
-That city being Bristol, where the science centre is celebrating its 20th birthday this year.
+That city being Bristol, where the science centre celebrated its 20th year in 2021.

 Calvium's role in Project What If

 Project What If was supported by a £3m grant awarded by the Inspiring Science Fund.
 After securing this funding, We The Curious commissioned Calvium to design and develop all of the exhibition’s interactive digital exhibits.
 Working as part of a multi-agency team that included Kossmann.dejong (exhibition designers) and Bruns (fabricators) we completed the interface design, user experience and front and back end development of 25 unique digital exhibits – achieving all the project goals.

 It was a great pleasure to work with such a talented group of individuals at Calvium.
 The team really embraced the creative concept for each of the exhibits and worked with the content team at We the Curious to ensure the final interactive was true to the creative vision.
 We are delighted with the outcome of this collaboration, and are confident that each of the digital exhibits will be enjoyed by many visitors for years to come.